 COVID-19: Taking action to secure long-term continuity of vital infrastructure

-The impact of the spread of the coronavirus (COVID-19) is rapidly increasing.
-As manager of vital digital infrastructure, Eurofiber has a social responsibility to limit the disruption to the economy and society as a result.
+The spread of the coronavirus has been impactful in all aspects of our lives.
+As manager of vital digital infrastructure, Eurofiber has a social responsibility to limit the disruption to the economy and society caused by the pandemic.
 To this end we apply protocols aimed at the safety and health of our employees and business relations, as well as the continuity of services to our clients in the private and public sectors.
 These protocols are laid down in a Continuity Plan.

 Mitigation of service provision risks